 Homestuck has KarkatVantas and KanayaMaryam.
 Karkat is a raving, permanently angry misanthrope who hates everyone, including his morails, his matespirit and even himself, but he will never get mad at Kanaya and is a Jerk with a Heart of Gold through and through.
 Similarly, while Kanaya can sometimes be condescending and aloof she's mostly a Nice Girl, and rarely raises her tone to Karkat.
 If either needs advice or support they talk freely.
 Since Trolls have no formal definition for siblings, they refer to each other as "best friends".

-In El Goonish Shive, when Elliot tried to assess why his recent feelings toward Susan are different from his feelings towards his girlfriend, he suddenly realized that he sees her more like a sister than as a girlfriend but had been oblivious to it all that time.note Ellen had realized this about herself shortly after discovering she couldn't be with Sarah but wasn't sure if Elliot felt the same way While his girlfriend doesn't feel the same way about him, she probably won't be too disappointed as she has her own reasons for wanting to break up with him.
+In El Goonish Shive, when Elliot tried to assess why his recent feelings toward another girl are different from his feelings towards his girlfriend, Sarah, he suddenly realized that he sees her more like a sister than as a girlfriend, but had been oblivious to it all that time.note Ellen had realized this about herself shortly after discovering she couldn't be with Sarah but wasn't sure if Elliot felt the same way While his girlfriend didn't feel the same way about him, she ultimately wasn't too disappointed as she had her own reasons for wanting to break up with him.

 Apollo and Calliope in Thalia's Musings, except on rare occasions when Calliope is drunk.